The School of Arts, Technology, and Emerging Communication (ATEC) at The University of Texas at Dallas

 - Studio for Mediating Play

 Join the ATEC Adventure!

-ATEC offers three graduate programs:
+ATEC is accepting applications to three graduate programs:

 Master of Arts (MA)